SirPumpkin301/Quiz-Game/README.md

 ## During the game

 Score is based off of how many questions you get right.
-All of the questions probably take an actual genuis to solve.
-They're crazy hard.
-I mean really don't feel bad if you don't get the answer right.
-Ninety percent of people don't...

-Really it's no biggie

 # Contributers
-SquidDOTjpeg

-# Acknowledgements

-[Gus](https://github.com/gusvalenzuela) helped me with the checking if an answer was correct
+SirPumpkin301

 ## Links